pluginly/content-restriction/readme.txt

 Requires at least: 5.6
 Tested up to: 6.6
 Requires PHP: 7.4
-Stable tag: 1.0.0
+Stable tag: 1.0.1
 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-All-in-One Content Restriction is a comprehensive, easy to use & feature-packed WordPress content restriction plugin to set content access rules for any user - whether logged in, holding specific user role, or a visitor.
+All-in-One Content Restriction is a comprehensive, easy to use & feature-packed WordPress content restriction plugin.

 == Description ==
 All-in-One Content Restriction is a comprehensive, easy to use & feature-packed WordPress content restriction plugin to set content access rules for any user - whether logged in, holding specific user role, or a visitor.